-An applicant tracking systems can greatly impact your company by providing structure and overhauling your hiring process into the most efficient, cheap, and productive process that it can be.
+An ATS can greatly impact your company by providing structure and overhauling your entire hiring process.
+Consequently, your hiring process becomes cheaper, more efficient and more productive.

 The best applicant tracking system works for your budget, employees, and business needs.

 There are so many applicant tracking systems to choose from.
-How can you tell which applicant tracking system is right for you?
-It is a good idea to think through what your goals are for your business and how an applicant tracking system can help achieve those goals.
 Here are some things to keep in mind before choosing an applicant tracking system.

 1. How many people do you plan to hire?

 How many candidates is your company hiring?
-Do you know how many opportunities for new jobs will arise in the future?
 If you are only hire a few employees, think about purchasing a stand alone applicant tracking system.

 2. Is the applicant tracking system easy to use?